 The Best Haircut for Your Face Shape

-We all have different features we want to play up (or perhaps play down).
+We all have different features we want to play up.
 And a flattering haircut is one of the easiest ways to achieve that.
-Here, some tips from a few ladies—of all face shapes and sizes—who know a thing or two about looking good.
+Here, some tips from a few ladies—who know a thing or two about looking good—about the best haircut for your face shape.

 You are the rare species who can pull off any cut, so have fun and switch it up from time to time.
 (Halle here has had everything from an angled pixie to near-waist-length curls.)
 Try a full set of fringe bangs for the fall and sweep them to the side as they grow out in the spring.
 Or keep your hair long now and chop it into a piece-y lob later.
 The world is your oyster, you perfectly symmetrical creature.